Ukwa West: Economy

 Asa people are predominantly farmers, with subsistence agriculture being the major practice, while small forms of commercial farming is also done.
 The main crop farmed in this area is Cassava, which is processed into garri, and consumed at home or sold in markets.
 The second important food crop is Yam, while Other crops like Groundnut, Maize, and Plantain are commonly farmed.
 The area is also blessed with palm trees which is processed to produce palm oil, kernel oil and other palm produce for direct consumption or trade.

 Animals are also reared in this area, with goat and chicken being the most common.
 These are either for food or traded in the markets.

 Language

 The People of Ukwa West local government belong to the Asa clan and speak a dialect of Igbo language known as Asa.
 Asa is spoken mostly in the southern part of Abia state and Northern Rivers state.

-In Abia state it is spoken in the entire Ukwa West LGA, while in Rivers State, it is spoken in Oyigbo (Obigbo) Local Government Area in communities such as Mmirinwanyi Asa, Kom Kom, Oboama Asa, Uzuoma Asa, etc.
+In Abia state it is spoken in the entire Ukwa West Local Government Area, while in Rivers State, it is spoken in Oyigbo (Obigbo) Local Government Area in communities such as Mmirinwanyi Asa, Kom Kom, Oboama Asa, Uzuoma Asa, etc.

+Locality

+Villages and Town in Ukwa West Local Government Area.